mtortonesi/sisfc/README.md

-# A Simulator for IT Service in Federated Clouds (SISFC)
+# SISFC

 [![Gem Version](https://badge.fury.io/rb/sisfc.svg)](https://badge.fury.io/rb/sisfc)
 [![Build Status](https://travis-ci.org/mtortonesi/sisfc.png?branch=master)](https://travis-ci.org/mtortonesi/sisfc)
 [![Code Climate](https://codeclimate.com/github/mtortonesi/sisfc.png)](https://codeclimate.com/github/mtortonesi/sisfc)

-SISFC is a simulator designed to reenact the behaviour of IT services in federated Cloud environments.
+SISFC (Simulator for IT Service in Federated Clouds) is a simulator designed to reenact the behaviour of IT services in federated Cloud environments.

 ## Installation

+As SISFC was developed in Ruby, you will first need a working Ruby interpreter.
-You can install the SISFC simulator through RubyGems:
+Once you have Ruby installed, you can install SISFC through RubyGems:

     gem install sisfc